UA-112830647-1

 Day 11: Base camp to Tilicho Lake (4920m) and trek back to base camp.

-The trail to the Tilicho Starts up a side valley then traverses onto a moraine, making a long climb to 4710m.
-There is an outstanding view of Tarkeghyang, Gangapurna and the Khangsar Kang.
+The trail to the Tilicho Starts up a side valley and then traverses onto a moraine, making a long climb to 4710m.
+There is an outstanding view of Tarkeghyang, Gangapurna, and the Khangsar Kang.
 Tilicho Lake, the highest lake in the world at (4920m), presents a particularly dramatic spectacle.
-Sometimes its turquoise water reflects the surrounding peaks but more often its frozen solid.
-After spending the memorable time at Tilicho Lake, we will trek down to Tilicho base camp.
+Sometimes its turquoise water reflects the surrounding peaks but more often it’s frozen solid.
+After spending a memorable time at Tilicho Lake, we will trek down to Tilicho base camp.

 Included Meals: Breakfast, Lunch and Dinner